fyrox-book/fyrox-book.github.io/src/scene/terrain_node.md

 Terrain itself does not define any geometry or rendering data, instead it uses one or more chunks for that purpose.
 Each chunk could be considered as a "sub-terrain".
 You can "stack" any amount of chunks from any side of the terrain.
-To do that, you define a range of chunks along each axes.
+To do that, you define a range of chunks along each axis.
 This is very useful if you need to extend your terrain in a particular direction.
 Imagine that you've created a terrain with just one chunk (`0..1` range on both axes), but suddenly you found that you need to extend the terrain to add some new game locations.
 In this case you can change the range of chunks at the desired axis.
 For instance, if you want to add a new location to the right from your single chunk, then you should